JamesYeh23/511_project_group-3/README.md

 - Total peripheral resistance
 - Mean arterial pressure

+Besides one dose, a drug dose function block enable to relase drug accordingly controled by an array

 ### Interphase
 A user-friendly interphase being built for user to adjust the parameters and see the multuichannel signal and stastics of variables in one place.